MudassarCH0/Property-Investment/README.md

 * Data Processing: explore data, backup data, clean data, filter data, alter data
 * Key Performance Indicators (KPIs): Occupancy Rate, Property Sizes (Bedrooms), Top 10 Neighborhoods, Weekend Occupancy, Revenue Estimation, and Listing Analysis
-* Visualization: KPI card, Line Chart, Bar Chart, Bar Chart, Pie Chart, Table
+* Visualization: Bar Chart, Table
-* Process: developed decomposition plan, created visualization mockups, joins, filters, calculated fields, containers, used 500+ rating to set popularity level, order count to select popular items among restaurants, customer satisfaction count for restaurant performance
+* Process: calculated listing's attractiveness using review count with minimum night requirement of 7 days or fewer, excluded inactive reviews (no review with 12 month period), added columns to remove trailing spaces with new values, selected top 10 neighborhoods for vacation rentals and popular bedroom size, calculated the occupancy rate (% of nights that are occupied), estimated revenue generators for investment using VLOOKUP and built-in fucntions and calculated columns

 \
 ***Results***<br>